 RTLS technology powers five primary categories of enterprise applications.
 Understanding how these work — and how they interconnect — is the foundation for evaluating any location intelligence platform.

-Indoor Navigation & Wayfinding
+Indoor Navigation and Wayfinding

 Indoor navigation solves one of the most fundamental challenges in large facilities: helping people find where they need to go.
 In hospitals, airports, university campuses, and large commercial buildings, the inability to navigate efficiently has measurable consequences — missed appointments, congestion at information desks, frustrated visitors, and unnecessary staff time spent giving directions.